sje30/sp2021/README.md

 (New Part 2 topic.)
 Using github for your work.
 Please get a github account beforehand; get a student account https://education.github.com/pack to ensure you get the 'Pro' features like private repositories.

-To cover: markdown, version control, '.'.
+To cover: version control, markdown, issues, '.', binder.

 ###  Live Lecture 6 (R)
 <2021-10-27 Wed 09:00-10:00>